Low-Code/No-Code Apps & Carbon Footprint

-How Low-Code/No-Code Development Can Reduce Your App's Carbon Footprint
+How Low Code No Code Development Can Reduce Your App's Carbon Footprint

 In the era of digital transformation, sustainability is no longer a buzzword.
 As mobile app development and software solutions proliferate, so does their environmental impact.
-Behind every line of code lies compute power, cloud storage, and data transfers—all of which consume energy and emit carbon.
+Behind every line of code lies compute power, cloud storage, and data transfer - all of which consume energy and emit carbon.
 Fortunately, Low Code No Code Development is emerging not only as a faster and more cost-effective way to build applications but also as a greener alternative.

 The Hidden Carbon Cost of Traditional Development